kedbin/myfirstpage/bored/pastime.md

 I'll be happy nonetheless.

-For, if the cost of experiencing this beauty is death; I'd pick it everytime.
+For if the cost of experiencing this beauty is death; I'd pick it everytime.

 ----